acehwna11/rsac_x_overfit/README.md

 # rsac_x_overfit
-modelers concern overfitting.
-But they may concern rsac first.
+Modelers concern overfitting.
+How about rsac?